dougbutner/wavvys/Wavvy Music Accolades Archives/[17] September 2020.md

 *See this track on our [music map 🗺️]()*

 </center>
-With influences from Japan, creative samples and beautiful instrumental melding, The Garden of Zen EP comes in hot with
+With influences from Japan, creative samples and beautiful instrumental melding, The Garden of Zen EP comes in tea-hot with relaxing mix of synths, instruments, and spa